albar965/littlenavmap-manual/src/en/MEASURE.rst

 The width of distance measurement lines can be changed in the options dialog on page :ref:`options-map-user`.
 The labels on the options page :ref:`options-map-labels`.

-A measurment line starting at a VOR, VORDME, VORTAC or TACAN takes the calibrated declination of the navaid to calculate the magnetic course.
+A measurement line starting at a VOR, VORDME, VORTAC or TACAN takes the calibrated declination of the navaid to calculate the magnetic course.
 See also :doc:`MAGVAR` for more information about magnetic declination.

-The display of measurment lines is automatically enabled in menu ``View`` -> ``User Features`` -> :ref:`user-measurment-lines` after adding a line.
+The display of measurement lines is automatically enabled in menu ``View`` -> ``User Features`` -> :ref:`user-measurement-lines` after adding a line.

 *Little Navmap* shows a tooltip with information about the measurement line when hovering the mouse above the hotspot (cross at line end).